The real reason for your child’s social worry and how to manage it

 Anxiety and needing a little extra “umph” in social situations is actually a sensory need that almost all kids have and go through even if just in phases.
 Verbal coaching through anxiety can be a great way to help our children bolster their confidence and face the world in front of them.

-What do I mean by Verbal Coaching for your toddler’s big worries?
+What do I mean by Verbal Coaching for your child’s big worries?

 Verbal coaching is all about opening safe communication about future events with your child.
 While it can be two-way communication where as a parent you answer questions, calm fears, and help your child understand the environment they are going into, it can also be very one-sided.